specs-cli/specs-cli/templates/generate-feature-code.md

 ### Gate 3: UI Complete
 **AI Agent Validation**:
 - All UI components from `/specs/{{SANITIZED_NAME}}/ui-design.md` implemented and styled
+- **Reference QUESTIONS.md** for any developer answers about UI design clarifications or decisions
 - **Document any missing UI component specifications** and the design decisions made in ISSUES.md
 - All user flows functional and match `/specs/{{SANITIZED_NAME}}/ui-design.md` specifications
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear UI requirements
 - **Log any missing user flow specifications** and document the navigation logic implemented
 - **If first feature**: Accessibility requirements met as specified
 - **If additional feature**: New UI components follow existing design system and accessibility standards
+- **Reference QUESTIONS.md** for any developer answers about accessibility clarifications or decisions
 - **Track any missing accessibility specifications** and document the accessibility standards applied
 - Responsive design and cross-platform compatibility verified
 - **Document any missing responsive design specifications** and the responsive approach used